Skip to main content

 Configuration and Auto-Authentication

-Many CLI operations require an access token to talk to the Spotify API.
-If you don't want to manually generate one every time you use the CLI, you can optionally create a .spotifly config file in your home directory:
+Many CLI operations require an access token to talk to the Spotify API - usually in the form of a --token command line argument.
+If you don't want to manually generate one every time you use the CLI, you can optionally create a .spotifly config file in your home directory.
+You'll need to add at least a profile named "default" if you want to use an access configuration file.
+For example:

 [default]